tokenika/eoside/docs/first_contract.md

-# *EOSIde* -- Integrated Development Environment for EOSIO smart contracts
+# *EOSIDE* -- Integrated Development Environment for EOSIO smart contracts

-*EOSIde* organizes the workflow of development process for EOSIO smart contracts -- if such a process can be seen as composed of the following elements:
+*EOSIDE* organizes the workflow of development process for EOSIO smart contracts -- if such a process can be seen as composed of the following elements:

 * project standardization and bookkeeping,
 * referencing documentation and tutorials,